zap150/besthea/README.md

 ## Acknowledgements

-Authors acknowledge the support provided by the Czech Science Foundation under the project 17-22615S, the Austrian Science Fund (FWF) under the project I 4033-N32, and by The Large Infrastructures for Research, Experimental Development and Innovations project 'IT4Innovations National Supercomputing Center - LM2015070'.
+Authors acknowledge the support provided by the Czech Science Foundation under the project 17-22615S, the Austrian Science Fund (FWF) under the project I 4033-N32, and by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development, and Innovations project 'e-INFRA CZ – LM2018140'.